stewart-ritchie-ps/learning-nginx/md/exercise-change-root-web-page.md

 nginx -s reload
 ```

-Confirm that the web page is displayed when you visit _localhost:8080/_
+Browse to _localhost:8080/_, and confirm the page displays.